 December offers excellent value in Costa Rica as the dry season begins, providing perfect weather without peak pricing.

 Why December is cheap: While dry season is starting, December is still considered shoulder season before the January-March peak tourist influx.
 Hotel rates haven’t reached their highest levels yet, and the weather is transitioning to its best period of the year.
+To keep the price low, you will need to visit before Christmas when prices go up again.

 What to expect: Comfortable temperatures in the 70s-80s with decreasing rainfall, perfect for exploring rainforests, beaches, and wildlife.
 The country’s incredible biodiversity is at its most accessible, with clear skies for volcano viewing and fabulous conditions for activities like zip-lining and wildlife spotting.